 Consider a clinic if you want a more focused experience where you’re going to do more specific activities related to your event/s.
 If it’s a well run event, there will be little down time and a lot to learn.

-Consider a camp if you want a multi-day experience with more down time and a more relaxed pace, more long warmups and circuits, and sleep overs.
+Consider a camp if you want a multi-day experience with more down time, a more relaxed pace, more long warmups and circuits, and sleep overs.

 Remember, speed and power based events (sprints, hurdles, jumps, throws) require a lot of recovery between intense bouts of effort.
 You can’t do block 40s, full approach jumps, etc., 6 hours a day for 5 days in a row without getting injured.

 And there’s more to being a great distance runner than long runs out in the mountains somewhere.
 Distance runners need to train like athletes and that kind of training might be the missing link in your effort to get faster.

 Running a camp or clinic isn’t the same thing as running practice, especially if the event is being put on by college coaches.
 College coaches are used to small groups and an elite camp or clinic usually means group sizes that put college coaches out of their element.